 Gokada, through its soft skills and defensive driving training, is giving drivers portable skills that they could potentially take elsewhere.
 In doing so, not only does the Gokada platform, and its drivers, benefit through increased rides and revenue, but Gokada’s investment in training is contributing to the economy as a whole and “is the very definition of creating human capital—capital which can be deployed/invested/allocated in many different contexts within an economy.”

 Success and return on investment in face-to-face training, specifically the defensive driving module, is measured through safety metrics:

-“It (defensive driving training) has had a positive impact in terms of safety, with a reduction in incident rates and accident rates compared to the same reporting period last year.” —Ayodeji Adewunmi, co-CEO at Gokada
+“It (defensive driving training) has had a positive impact in terms of safety, with a reduction in incident rates and accident rates compared to the same reporting period last year.” —Ayodeji Adewunmi, ex-CEO at Gokada

 But training at Gokada doesn’t just focus on enforcing its value proposition of security and safety.
 In tandem with investing in training to help reach its business objectives, Gokada is equally dedicated to investing in the long-term future of its drivers.
 Accordingly, in addition to its formal training initiatives, Gokada plans to offer drivers loans to help them further their education.
 This is an example of the broader scope of how Gokada supports its drivers’ upskilling needs.